k333sh/DATA-STRUCTURES-AND-ALGORITHMS/README.md

 # DATA-STRUCTURES-AND-ALGORITHMS
-This is a list of all projects assigned to help develop kmy knowledeg of data algorithms and structures
+This is a list of all projects assigned to help develop my knowledge of data algorithms and structures